AmalSunny992/51-Days-DevOps-Learning/DevOpsInterviewQuestions.md

 }
 }

-Section 7 -
-Container ⚓
-What is the difference between Virtualization and containerization:
+##  What is the difference between Virtualization and containerization:
 Virtualization:

 Running multiple virtual machines (VMs) on a single physical server, each with its own operating system.
 It's like having separate houses with different families in a single building.

 Containerization:

 Running isolated applications (containers) on a shared operating system.
 It's like having apartments in a single building, where each apartment is self-contained but shares common infrastructure.

-DevOps Interview Questions + Answers!!
-20
-What problem does Docker solve:
+## What problem does Docker solve:
 Docker solves the problem of consistent, portable, and efficient application deployment by packaging applications and their dependencies into containers, ensuring they run reliably across different environments and systems while maintaining security and scalability.

-What is Dockerfile and why do you use it:
+## What is Dockerfile and why do you use it:
 A Dockerfile is a script that defines the steps to create a Docker container image.
 It's used to automate the containerization of an application, making it reproducible and shareable.

-DevOps Interview Questions + Answers!!
-21
-Explain the workflow of how a Docker Container is created?
+## Explain the workflow of how a Docker Container is created?
 Docker Container Creation Workflow:
 1. Dockerfile: Create a Dockerfile with application instructions.
 2. Build Image: Use docker build to build an image from the Dockerfile.
 3. Run Container: Run a container from the image using docker run .
 4. Container: The container runs your application, isolated and self-contained.

-How do you manage multiple containers:
+## How do you manage multiple containers:
 I use container orchestration tools like Kubernetes to manage multiple containers, ensuring high availability, scalability, and load balancing.

-What is CI and CD in CICD:
+## What is CI and CD in CICD:
 CI (Continuous Integration) is the practice of automatically building and testing code changes frequently.
 CD (Continuous Deployment/Delivery) is the automated process of deploying code to production after successful CI.

-What CICD tools have you used in the past:
+## What CICD tools have you used in the past:
 I've used Jenkins, GitHub actions, CircleCI, and GitLab CI/CD in various projects.

-How will you create a CICD pipeline to update the website or app on every commit to a particular branch:
+## How will you create a CICD pipeline to update the website or app on every commit to a particular branch:
 To create a CICD pipeline for this scenario, I would configure the following steps:

 1. Set up a version control system (e.g., Git).
-DevOps Interview Questions + Answers!!
-23

 2. Use a CICD tool (e.g., Jenkins) to monitor the repository for commits to a specific branch.

 3. Configure automated tests to ensure code quality.

 4. Build and package the application.

 5. Deploy the application to a staging environment for further testing (if required).

 6. If tests pass, automatically deploy the application to the production environment.
 Additionally, implement rollback mechanisms and monitoring to ensure the production environment remains stable.

-Section 9 -
-Deployment 🚀
-Explain staging, production and testing environment Development/Testing Environment: Where developers write and test code.
+## Explain staging, production and testing environment
+Development/Testing Environment: Where developers write and test code.

 Staging Environment: Pre-production environment for final testing before the live environment.

 Production Environment: Live environment for end-users.

-DevOps Interview Questions + Answers!!
-24
-What is a Blue Green Deployment:
+## What is a Blue Green Deployment:
 A Blue-Green Deployment is a deployment strategy where you have two identical environments (Blue and Green), and you switch traffic between them when deploying new versions.
 This minimizes downtime and allows quick rollbacks if issues arise.

+## How do you do a hot deployment

-Explain Canary Deployment:
+## Explain Canary Deployment:
 Canary Deployment is a strategy where a new version of an application is deployed to a small subset of users or servers, allowing for testing and validation.
 If it performs well, it's gradually rolled out to the entire user base.

-DevOps Interview Questions + Answers!!
-25
-What is the biggest issue you faced:
+## What is the biggest issue you faced:
 The most significant challenge I faced was managing a sudden influx of traffic during a product launch.
 We had to quickly scale our application to handle the load, which involved optimizing database queries and adding more servers.

-How do you scale your application:
+## How do you scale your application:
 I use auto-scaling groups in AWS or Kubernetes Horizontal Pod Autoscaling to dynamically adjust resources based on traffic patterns and resource utilization.

-How do you rollback if something fails:
+## How do you rollback if something fails:
-💡 I roll back by deploying the previous version of the application or by using container orchestration tools to revert to the last stable state.
+I roll back by deploying the previous version of the application or by using container orchestration tools to revert to the last stable state.
 I also ensure comprehensive monitoring and alerts to detect failures early.

-How do you automate Deployment:
+## How do you automate Deployment:
 I automate deployment using scripts and CI/CD pipelines with tools like Jenkins, Travis CI, or GitLab CI/CD.
 This includes building, testing, and deploying code automatically on every commit.
-Also DevOps Interview Questions + Answers!!
-26 continuos monitoring to make sure systems are up and properly working
+Also continuos monitoring to make sure systems are up and properly working

+## What jenkins plugins have you used:

+## Have you ever used user data for deployment:

+## What is the biggest issue you have faced in a production environment:

+## What is your DR strategy ina live website:

+## How do you scale a production webservice: